hut6/dev-resources/hut6-git-workflow.md

 ## Step 1 - Checkout new branch

 Create new branch for your changes.
-Give it a descriptive label so it makes sense to other developers that might work on the project.
+Give it a descriptive no-flabel so it makes sense to other developers that might work on the project.

 	git checkout -b <new_branch>